sstur/drift/readme.md

 of request routing, view templating and data modelling with a normalized API for very different underlying platforms.

-Because of the inconsistencies in web platforms, we have to roll our own module loader and abstraction layers for request/response, filesystem, http/smtp client and database interfaces.
-I try to closely follow the way Node, CommonJS and other popular frameworks do things.
-This creates a familiar API that should seem intuitive to the typical JavaScript programmer.
+Because of the inconsistencies in web platforms, we have to roll our own module loader and abstraction layers for request/response, filesystem, etc. We try to closely follow the way Node, CommonJS and other popular frameworks do things.
+This creates a familiar API that should seem intuitive.

 In some cases (e.g. Buffer) we mimic the Node module as close as possible, however with our filesystem module, we provide a slightly higher-level API.

 ES5 methods are available across all supported platforms via simple polyfills.
-Basic eventing is provided similar to EventEmitter the way you are used to doing events.
-The define()/require() method of module loading is sort of a hybrid between Node, CommonJS and RequireJS.
+Basic eventing is provided similar to EventEmitter, and the define()/require() system of module loading is sort of a hybrid between Node, CommonJS and RequireJS.

-Overall, we follow conventions everyone is familiar with because the idea is to present a low barrier of entry.
+Overall, PlatformJS tries to follow conventions JS devs are familiar with.

 ##Modules / Interface Abstractions
 So far PlatformJS provides: